hdemiray/hdemiray/README.md

 - 💪 I’m currently learning .Net Core MVC and Web API
 - 👯 I’m looking to other developer/company projects and contribute them.
 - ⚡ 2021 Goals: Contribute more to Open Source projects
-- 🎧 Fun fact: I love to listen music esspecially kpop groups (like --> Dreamcatcher, CLC, Bvndit)
+- 🎧 Fun fact: I love to listen music esspecially kpop groups like --> Dreamcatcher

 <br />